-• Event Jump
+Event Jump

-Allows a sequence to run a waveform until an external trigger arrives using Trigger A or B, using the instrument's internal trigger, or through program control.
+Allows for sequence to run a waveform until an external trigger arrives using the trigger inputs on the rear panel of the AWG or through program control.
 This mode is usually used with the repeat count set to infinite, such that a waveform will continuously run until an event comes in and then it will jump to a defined index.
 Event jump also allows the user to specify whether the sequence should jump as soon as it gets an event or wait until the waveform is finished before it jumps to the next defined index.

-• Go To
+Go To